TOSIT-IO/tdp-collection-extras/roles/hue/README.md

 - Hue release (`hue_dist_file` role variable) file available in `files`
 - Group `hue_server` defined in the Ansible inventory
 - Certificate files `{{ fqdn }}.key` and `{{ fqdn }}.pem` for every node available in `files`
-- Certificate of the CA available as `root.pem` in `files`
 - Admin access to a KDC with the `realm`, `kadmin_principal` and `kadmin_password` role vars provided
-- A `krb5.conf` file with this KDC information must be available at `files/krb5.conf`
 - The hue tarball must be present in the files directory.
-The tested version in [hue-release-4.10.0.tgz](https://github.com/TOSIT-IO/hue/releases/tag/release-4.10.0).
+The tested version in [hue-release-4.10.0-TDP-0.1.0.tar.gz] for python2.7 and [hue-release-4.10.0-TDP-0.1.0-python36.tar.gz] for python3.6 (https://github.com/TOSIT-IO/hue/releases/tag/hue-release-4.10.0-TDP-0.1.0-python36).
 - The hue_user role must already exist on the target database where the hue desktop database will be created
+- The LDAP confifugration (`ldapauth` path of variable file) needs to be adapted to your environment.
 - All hue dependencies must exist on the target hue_server [check here for Hue dependencies](https://docs.gethue.com/administrator/installation/dependencies/)

 # Notes:
-- The first time you access the hue web-ui, you will have to create a hue admin user.
+- The first user logged to the hue web-ui will be the hue admin user.
 - Upon a successful deployment of hue, the default web-ui url is `https://<_hue_server_host_>:<hue_port>`
 - `yarn_rm` and `hdfs_nn` *must* be defined in the ansible hosts file
 - Errors resembling `The error was: ansible.errors.AnsibleUndefinedVariable: 'dict object' has no attribute 'ats'` are often related to a missing entry in the ansible hosts file.